victor-gp/lucario-vscode-theme/README.md

 ## Credit

 The Lucario color scheme was [created by Raphael Amorim](https://github.com/raphamorim/lucario).
-It's available for a bunch of editors including Atom, Vim and Sublime Text.
+It's available for many editors, including Atom, Vim and Sublime Text.

 VS Code takes JSON color themes.
-The scripts to make YAML work are adapted from [the Dracula theme](https://github.com/dracula/visual-studio-code).
+The scripts to make YAML work are adapted from those in [the Dracula theme](https://github.com/dracula/visual-studio-code).

 Some of the code samples used for testing come from other projects.
 They are attributed in [this document](./samples/_attribution.md).

-The theme logo on the VS Code Marketplace is a Lucario sprite from Pokémon Café Mix.
+The theme logo on the Visual Studio Marketplace is a Lucario sprite from Pokémon Café Mix.
 The animated Lucario on the Readme is a menusprite from the Gen IV games.

 ## License